MrShamir7/MrShamir7.github.io/README.md

 # Contrast

+This is the source code for my personal blog, forked from [here](https://github.com/niklasbuschmann/contrast).
+Thank you to Niklas for creating such a nice, simple blog template!

 ### Note

 Create a `master`-branch and adjust `_config.yml` if you want to use this theme in the root folder of `yourname.github.io`.